Moving walkway: Inclined moving walkways

 An inclined moving walkway is a type of vertical transportation used in airports and supermarkets to move people to another floor with the convenience of an elevator (namely, that people can take along their suitcase trolley, shopping cart, or baby carriage) and the capacity of an escalator.
 Conflicting sources name either Goodyear Tire or Canadian elevator company Turnbull as the inventor of the inclined moving walkway.

 Some department stores instead use shopping cart conveyors to transport passengers and their carts between store levels simultaneously.
 Walmart in Canada require users of wheelchairs and other mobility aids to be accompanied by shop staff when using their moving walkways, which they refer to as 'movators'.
 This policy has been superseded in some stores by the installation of elevators.

 Shopping carts used on inclined moving walkways usually have wheels specially designed to get caught in the grooves of the walkway's tread when rolled onto the walkway, thereby preventing the cart from rolling down.
 The wheels are lifted off the tread by the landing plate at the end.

 Applications

 Moving walkways are frequently found in the following locations:

 Airports

-Moving walkways are commonly used in larger airports, as passengers – often with heavy luggage in tow – typically need to walk considerable distances.
+Moving walkways are commonly used in larger airports, as passengers – often with heavy luggage in tow – typically need to walk considerable distances, making them attractive for improving the passenger experience.
 Moving walkways may be used: